What we know about what Israel has found at Al-Shifa - KESQ

 The White House has backed Israel’s claims, saying that Hamas was storing weapons and operating a command node from the Al-Shifa hospital in Gaza, citing US intelligence.

-Senior US officials have declined multiple times to expand on how they can back Israel’s claims, as the US does not have troops on the ground in Gaza.
+Senior US officials have declined multiple times to expand on how they are able to corroborate Israel’s claims, as the US does not have a presence on the ground in Gaza.

 How has Hamas responded?

-After Israel launched its offensive, Hamas accused the US of giving Israel “a green light … to commit more massacres against civilians” by using Israel’s “false narrative” of Al-Shifa being used as a command center.
+After Israel launched its operation, Hamas accused the US of giving Israel “a green light … to commit more massacres against civilians” by amplifying what it called a “false narrative” that a militant command center lies somewhere inside Al-Shifa.

+Israel’s assault on Al-Shifa has compounded a grim humanitarian crisis, Palestinian health officials have said.

+At least 41 patients, including three premature babies, died at the hospital between November 11 and November 16 due to the lack of electricity amid Israel’s fuel blockade, the Palestinian Authority’s Ministry of Health in Ramallah said citing medical sources from the Hamas-controlled enclave.

-After launching the raid on Wednesday, Israel said soldiers had located a room in the hospital where they found, “technological assets, along with military and combat equipment used by Hamas.”
+After launching the October 15 raid, Israel said soldiers located a room in the hospital where they found, “technological assets, along with military and combat equipment used by Hamas.”

 “In another department in the hospital, the soldiers located an operational command center and technological assets belonging to Hamas,” the statement said, claiming “that the terrorist organization uses the hospital for terrorist purposes.”

+The bodies of two Israeli hostages – a 65-year-old woman and an Israeli soldier – were also found near the vicinity of Al-Shifa hospital, Israel’s military said.

-Israel released video to back up its claim of a tunnel shaft in the grounds of Al-Shifa.
+To bolster its claims that Hamas has a control center under the hospital, Israel’s military released video showing a tunnel shaft in the grounds of Al-Shifa.
 In the footage, the shaft appears to be reinforced with concrete.
 Exposed pipes and cabling can also be seen close to the surface.
-Hamas rejected the findings as “baseless lies.”

-The bodies of two Israeli hostages – a 65-year-old woman and an Israeli soldier – were found near the vicinity of Al-Shifa hospital this week, Israel’s military said.
+CNN cannot independently verify what the tunnel is used for, and the IDF is yet to offer clear evidence that the shaft has a military purpose.

-Israel said it is still working to expose tunnel infrastructure and added it will provide further evidence.
+Israel says it is still working to expose tunnel infrastructure and added it will provide further evidence in a “few weeks.”

+Lt.
+Col. Jonathan Conricus claimed mobile items like guns could have easily been removed before Israeli forces arrived.
+Another official said soldiers at the hospital complex were “proceeding one building at a time, searching each floor.”

+CNN analysis of footage published online by the IDF prior to visits from international media outlets suggests weaponry at Al-Shifa may have been rearranged.

 The-CNN-Wire